Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Conclusion and Outlook

-We have presented a graph matching network.
-There are three highlights to our best knowledge, having not been addressed before: i) The first network for directly learning Lawler’s QAP which is graph matching's most general form with wide range of applications beyond the image based vision tasks.
-This is in contrast to existing works that works on separate graphs. ii) The first deep network for hypergraph matching which involves third-order edges. iii) The first network for deep learning of multiple graph matching.
+We have presented a novel neural graph matching network, with three main highlights: i) The first graph matching network directly learning Lawler’s QAP which is general with a wide range of applications e.g.\ on QAPLIB beyond visual matching.
+This is in contrast to many existing works that can only take separate graphs as input. ii) The first deep network for hypergraph matching which involves third-order edges. iii) The first network for deep learning of multiple graph matching.
 Extensive experimental results on synthetic and real-world data show the state-of-the-art performance of our approach.
+In particular, it shows the notable cost-efficiency advantages against learning-free methods.